 Our housing programs provide a base of stability for Calgarians who need a safe place to live.
 We believe everyone deserves to have a safe, stable home.
 Our programs includes Community Housing and Permanent-Supportive Housing (PSH).
-We work with all communities in Calgary to find independent living opportunities for community housing clients and operate five place-based buildings in our PSH program: Madison Place (Veterans), Francis Manor, Aurora on the Park, Women’s Building, and The Clayton.
+We work with all communities in Calgary to find independent living opportunities for community housing clients and operate seven place-based buildings in our PSH program: Madison Place (Veterans), Providence House, Francis Manor, Aurora on the Park, Lodging House, Women’s Building, and The Clayton.
 Our accredited housing program abides by the philosophies of Harm Reduction and Housing First with the capacity to provide housing for just over 300 individuals.

-Our permanent-supportive housing includes five place-based buildings with specific emphasis on supporting historically underserved populations: Indigenous Peoples, Veterans, Women, and individuals struggling with mental health and addiction.
+Our permanent-supportive housing includes seven place-based buildings with specific emphasis on supporting historically underserved populations: Indigenous Peoples, Veterans, Women, and individuals struggling with mental health and addiction.
 We provide intensive case management support at all buildings twenty-four seven to assist residents with healthy guest management and housekeeping skills, while they improve their current living conditions and health.

 All five buildings provide shared common areas, bachelor suites, and one-bedroom units.
 Each building serves one meal per day, graciously provided by Meals on Wheels.
 The PSH model allows Addiction Support Workers to provide unique case management to each individual resident and close proximity allows staff to complete tasks quickly for multiple residents.
 We have found great success in developing and implementing a well-rounded programming model that meets each individual client’s needs while also providing group programming to help clients build relationships with other residents and staff.